Vesa-Matti Loiri: Musician

 Loiri recorded songs based on Eino Leino's poems for the first time on the 1978 album Eino Leino.
 The album sold double platinum, with nearly 118,000 copies sold.
 He released four albums based on Leino's works, the last being Päivän laskiessa in 2001.
 The compositions were by Henrik Otto Donner and amateur musician Perttu Hietanen, with arrangements by guitarist Taisto Wesslin.
 Loiri also interpreted songs written by Reino Helismaa on the album Vesku Helismaasta (1977) and by Juha Vainio on two Ystävän laulut albums (2003 and 2004).

 In the 1980s, Loiri's comedy characters inspired three albums.
 As Jean-Pierre Kusela, he released Naurava kulkuri (1986) and Voi hyvä tavaton (1987).
 As Tyyne Lipasti, he recorded Pim peli pom (1988), featuring interpretations of "Tahdon olla sulle hellä" and "Fiilaten ja höyläten".
 Each sold tens of thousands of copies.
 The bartender Auvo starred in two cassettes titled Erittäin kliffaa, containing sketches instead of music.

 In 1998, Loiri held a church concert tour, raising nearly 170,000 Finnish marks for the Finnish Red Cross.

 From 2006 to 2008, Loiri released the Lappi trilogy, featuring acoustic versions of Finnish pop and rock songs.
 The trilogy concluded with Kasari in 2008, which Loiri called "perhaps the last album".
 However, he released Hyvää puuta in 2009, featuring songs written for him by J. Karjalainen, Heikki Salo, and Jarkko Martikainen.

+During his career, Loiri sold over 730,000 certified records in Finland and is currently the fifth-best-selling soloist and ninth-best-selling artist of all time in the country.